Key points about brain injury

 A minor brain injury or concussion

-If your child has a minor brain injury or concussion, a general practitioner (GP) or hospital emergency department doctor can give advice on how to care for your child.
+If your child has a minor brain injury or concussion, a health professional can guide you on how to care for them.
 They will give you a list of warning signs to watch for.

-Sometimes, children need to spend a short time in hospital if they need further assessment or monitoring.
+Sometimes, tamariki need to spend a short time in hospital.
+This happens if they need further assessment or monitoring.

 A more serious injury

-If your child has a more serious injury, they will usually stay in hospital while they require medical monitoring or treatment (either at your local hospital or at Starship Hospital).
+If your child has a more serious injury, they will usually stay in hospital.
+This is so they can have medical monitoring or treatment.
+They may either stay at your local hospital or at Starship Hospital.

 Ongoing help